TerjeKWahl/RobotArm/Docs/APIs.md

 18. int8, last known angle for shoulder_forward

-### Reply message from Lego Technic Hub 1 or 2 or Arduino to PC:
+### Message from Lego Technic Hub 1 or 2 or Arduino to PC:

 1. Prefix "T"
 2. Prefix "W"